 - State Operations: This category relates to appropriations for the operation of State agencies, regardless of fund source.
 For example, an agency may have appropriations in several different funds (or accounts within funds), and all these appropriations would be categorized as "State Operations."
 Also included in this category, although authorized by appropriation bills separate and distinct from those for the executive branch, are the appropriations for the operation of the Legislature and the Judiciary.
 (See also personal service and nonpersonal service defined below.) - Aid to Localities: This category includes all appropriations for aid to localities, regardless of fund source. - Capital Projects: When used as a category of appropriation, "Capital Projects" includes all appropriations for capital construction projects, regardless of fund source.
-(It should not be confused with the Capital Projects Fund or the Federal Capital Projects Fund). - Debt Service: This category includes all appropriations for tax-financed State debt service on long-term debt; contractual-obligation and lease-purchase arrangements with several public authorities and municipalities; and lease-purchase payments for State University, Health and Mental Hygiene facilities, and for various highway projects (construction, reconstruction, reconditioning and preservation projects undertaken through contractual agreements with public authorities).
+(It should not be confused with the Capital Projects Fund or the Federal Capital Projects Fund). - Debt Service: This category includes all appropriations for tax-financed State debt service on long-term debt; contractual-obligation and lease-purchase arrangements with several public authorities and municipalities; and lease-purchase payments for State University, Health and Mental Hygiene facilities.
 This also includes appropriations for interest rate exchange and similar agreements.